 Getting to Cavtat

-Cavtat is very easy to reach from Dubrovnik – local bus number 10 is run on this route, with a bus running approximately every hour.
+Cavtat is easy to reach from Dubrovnik – local bus number 10 is run on this route, with a bus running approximately every hour.
 See the schedules on the Dubrovnik Bus Terminal website.
 You can also travel between the two by boat – ask locally for details.

 Cavtat is actually very close to Dubrovnik Airport.
 If you’re flying in it’s an easy taxi journey to the town from the airport, which is only 6km away.